netrisai/docs/tutorials/phoenixnap-bmc-using-vnet.rst

 .. image:: /tutorials/images/phoenixnap-vnet-managed-vnet.png
     :align: center

-Note that you can use Services --> ACLs for granular control over traffic between multiple V-NETs as well as to/from outside (Internet or other. remote sites)
+Note that you can use Services --> ACLs for granular control over traffic between multiple V-NETs as well as to/from outside (Internet or other remote sites)